genomicsclass/book/pages/biointro.md

 # Basic premise and overview

-You've seen how to manipulate and analyze data using R, and you've learned a considerable amount about statistical modeling.
+You know to manipulate and analyze data using R, and you understand a considerable amount about statistical modeling.
 The Bioconductor project demonstrates that R is an effective vehicle for performing many -- but not all -- tasks that arise in genome-scale computational biology.